 In these experiments and those that follow in this section, a group of 36 sensors were organized into between 1 and 36 equal-sized sectors with 4 mobile targets.
-Although the underlying technology can work with arbitrary configurations, the sensors are arranged in a grid pattern and the targets' location and movement spread evenly through the environment to normalize results and simplify analysis.
+The sensors are arranged in a grid pattern and the targets' location and movement spread evenly through the environment to normalize results and simplify analysis.
 The results were observed over 10 runs per configuration in a simulation environment which closely models the performance of the physical MTI sensors (the same agent code was used for both the simulation and actual hardware tests).
 Note that these experiments were performed under idealized conditions.
 Reducing the rate at which simulation time passes prevents bottleneck and overloading conditions from occurring, so behavioral and organizational phenomena associated with the partition changes can be better isolated.
-Under bounded conditions, excessive message or activity loads could cause performance degradation across many areas of the system.
+Under bounded conditions, excessive message load could cause performance degradation in many areas of the system.
 It is our intent to deduce what the issues behind these tradeoffs are, so an informed decision can be made when these limiting effects are present.
 Conversely, with the same information one could predict the improvements that might be achieved if those limits were relaxed (for instance, if a higher capacity communication mechanism were used).